Niteleader/Purchaselist/info.md

 ## What is Twitch Toolkit?

-Twitch Toolkit is a mod by hodlhodl that allows viewers to affect the game in a number of ways.
+Twitch Toolkit is a mod that allows viewers to affect the game in a number of ways.
 The most prominent is its [store]({{- "/" | relative_url -}}), which allows you to purchase a number of things the streamer curated.
 Depending on the purchase, these things appear in-game or affect the game in some way.
 Another way viewers can interact with the game is through the mod's polls.
 The